DEVSENSE/phptools-docs/blog-archive/2019/02/install-vscode-mac.md

  - "More information" will open [this web page](https://www.devsense.com/en/purchase) with purchase options and license information.

- Once you have the license key and close the pop-up window above, you can activate your copy of the extension using the `VSCode's View - Command Palette` (<kbd>Cmd+Shift+P</kbd>), command `PHP Tools: Activate extension`.
+ Once you have the license key and close the pop-up window above, you can activate your copy of the extension using the `VSCode's View - Command Palette` (<kbd>Cmd+Shift+P</kbd>), command `PHP Tools: Activate License`.
 Enter your license key and confirm pressing `Enter`.

  ![Enter License Key](img/enter-license-key.png)